ihsn/SDCPractice/measure_risk.rst

 present in the data.
-Using *sdcMicro*, if a household identifier is specified (in the argument *hhId* in the function createSdcObj()) while creating an *sdcMicro* object, the household risk will automatically be computed.
-Example 4.14 shows how to display these risk measures.
+Using *sdcMicro*, if a household identifier is specified (in the argument *hhId* in the function createSdcObj()) while creating an *sdcMicro* object, the household risk will automatically be computed. :numref:`code414` shows how to display these risk measures.

-Example 4.14: Computation of household risk and expected number of re-identifications

 .. code-block:: R
+   :linenos:
+   :caption: Computation of household risk and expected number of re-identifications
+   :name: code414

     # Household risk
     sdcInitial@risk$global$hier_risk